ifnesi/edge-cp/README.md

-# Edge Confluent Platform - PoC for Sainsburys/UK
+# Edge Confluent Platform - PoC

 ## 1. Requirements and Assumptions
 - Embedded REST (v3).
 No REST Proxy (producers/consumers to use the Kafka protocol)